 - Incision is made along the length of the narrowed segment and a patch is placed to widen it.

 Neither method has proved to be superior to the other.
 The particular technique is chosen by the surgeon based on the characteristics of that individual coarctation as well as his/her personal experience or preference.

-The results of surgery are typically good - the complication rate is low, and the narrowing can usually be widened satisfactorily.
-Whichever technique is used, approximately 5% of patients will redevelop narrowing in that area over the first few months to years.
-It is also possible that the high blood pressure which many of these children have before surgery may not go away after surgery.
+The complication rate from surgery is low, and the narrowing can usually be widened satisfactorily.
+Whichever technique is used, approximately 5 percent of patients will redevelop narrowing in that area over the first few months to years.
+It is also possible that the high blood pressure, which many of these children have before surgery, may not go away after surgery.
 The reasons for this are unclear.

 Some patients with coarctation (or a coarctation that came back after surgery) can have the coarctation repaired by stretching it with a balloon.
 This procedure is done in the cardiac catheterization room and does not involve open surgery.
 Your cardiologist and surgeon will be able to help guide you as to whether this is a possibility.

 Most symptoms resolve after the operation.
 The complication rate is low, and the narrowing usually can be widened satisfactorily.
 Many children will require anti-hypertensive medications to control high blood pressure for the first few months after surgery.
 There is also an increased incidence of high blood pressure in adults that had coarctation repairs as infants and children.